Here are the best compact sound systems for holiday parties

 Acoustic Audio AA5170 Home Theater System

 For a full range of auditory excitement, there are few compact sound systems that will get you in the holiday partying mood better than this setup.
 The 5.1 surround-sound Bluetooth speaker system comes with five satellite speakers, a remote controller and a powerful 700-watt subwoofer.
-Each speaker is magnetically shielded to lower interference, and the system is compatible with mobile phones and has a 3.5-millimeter jack and a USB port for MP3 music files.
+Each speaker is magnetically shielded to lower interference and the system is compatible with mobile phones.
+It has a 3.5-millimeter jack and a USB port for MP3 music files.

 Vizio V-Series 2.1 Compact Home Theater Soundbar